Introduction

 Variations

-- For a quick marshmallow topping, you can substitute the homemade meringue with store-bought marshmallow fluff, toasted with a torch.
+- For a quick halal marshmallow or homemade marshmallow (use as needed; texture may vary slightly) topping, you can substitute the homemade meringue with store-bought halal marshmallow or homemade marshmallow (use as needed; texture may vary slightly) fluff, toasted with a torch.

 - Create individual servings by dividing the crust and filling between small jars or ramekins before topping.